Reverberation lags viewed in hard X-rays from an accreting stellar-mass black hole: Results and Discussion

-We used a propagating accretion rate fluctuations model, \texttt{PROPFLUC} \cite{2011MNRAS.415.2323I,2012MNRAS.419.2369I,2013MNRAS.434.1476I,2014MNRAS.440.2882R,2016MNRAS.462.4078R}, to characterize the evolution of the hard lags shown in Fig.~\ref{lag_e_evo_low_f} in terms of physical parameters of the accretion flow.
-The simulation results suggest that the evolution of the hard lag can be attributed either to variations in the emissivity index difference ($\Delta \gamma$) between energy bands, or to changes in the outer radius of the corona ($r_{\rm o}$).
-For the latter case, the observed softening of the hard lag after epoch 3 spectrum implies a contraction of the corona, consistent with earlier spectral-timing studies.
-Based on our quantitative estimates, the coronal size increases from $\sim 17 R_{\rm g}$ at epoch 1 to $\sim 50 R_{\rm g}$ at epoch 3, and then gradually decreases to $\sim 32 R_{\rm g}$ by epoch 6.
-A detailed description of the simulations is provided in the Supplementary Text.
+In our analysis, we adopted a well-established model, \texttt{PROPFLUC} \cite{2011MNRAS.415.2323I,2012MNRAS.419.2369I,2013MNRAS.434.1476I,2014MNRAS.440.2882R,2016MNRAS.462.4078R}, to interpret the observed hard lag evolution in Fig.~\ref{lag_e_evo_low_f}.
+This model simulates how the observed lag spectrum changes in response to two key physical parameters: (1) the emissivity index difference between energy bands, \( \Delta \gamma = \gamma(E_{\rm h}) - \gamma(E_{\rm s}) \), and (2) the outer radius of the corona, \( r_{\rm o} \), which sets the spatial scale of the fluctuations.
+Our simulations suggest that the dramatic increase and subsequent softening of the hard lag can be explained by changes in one or both of these parameters.
+Specifically, when the lag variation is driven by changes in coronal size, the corona appears to expand from approximately \(17\,R_{\rm g}\) at epoch~1 to \(50\,R_{\rm g}\) at epoch~3, and then contract to \( 32\,R_{\rm g} \) by epoch~6.
+These results are consistent with earlier spectral-timing studies.
+Additional details on the simulations can be found in the Methods section.